Protocols and Guidance for 2021-22 (Updated 1/13/22)(Updated 8/12/21)(Updated 11/11/21)

 Notifications- Parents will be notified via phone/email/ letter if a positive case occurs within the classroom setting.
 All notifications should signal immediate monitoring of symptoms by parents.

-Positive cases- We ask that students or staff notify the school if a positive test is registered.
+Positive cases and Isolations- We ask that students or staff notify the school if a positive test is registered.
+If a person is diagnosed with COVID-19 and develops symptoms, isolation may be discontinued when at least 5 days have passed since symptoms first appeared, and at least 24 hours have passed since the last fever without the use of fever-reducing drugs, and symptoms have improved (e.g., cough, shortness of breath).
+If symptoms are not improving or fever has not resolved, the person should stay in isolation until these criteria are met.
+If leaving isolation before 10 days have passed, the person should wear a well-fitting mask for the remainder of 10 days.
 Students or staff that become positive must stay home for 10 days from the onset of symptoms and follow the guidance of their physician.
 If any situation warrants testing for Covid, the student should not return to school while awaiting results.

-Other precautions- Cohort groupings will be maintained as much as possible for the beginning of the year.
+Other precautions- Cohort groupings will be maintained as much as possible as done at the beginning of the year.
 Efforts will be made to limit mass group class changes for classes and arrival/ dismissal.

-****Protocols are issued as initial guidance and will be subject to change as warranted by future guidance.
+****Protocols are issued guidance and will be subject to change as warranted by future guidance.